djgroen/FabSim3/docs/install_wsl.md

 ssh localhost
 ```

-If everything is set up correctly, you should be able to log in without issues.
+If everything is set up correctly, you should be able to log in to localhost and exit without issues.

 ## Installing MPI Packages in WSL Ubuntu